Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Experiment Setup

 \subsection{Evaluation Metrics}

-For the evaluation of the precision of SLAMs, we adopted the relative pose error (RPE)~\cite{Geiger2012CVPR}.
-RPE is widely used in previous work~\cite{Zhang20243DLS} to measure and compare the performance of SLAM.
-RPE is calculated as:
+For the evaluation of the precision of pose estimation, we adopted the translational relative pose error (\rpetrans{})~\cite{Geiger2012CVPR}. \rpetrans{} is widely used in previous work~\cite{Zhang20243DLS} to measure and compare the performance of pose estimation. \rpetrans{} is calculated as:

-where $RPE_{trans}$ measures the relative translation error and $RPE_{rot}$ measures the relative rotation error between the estimated pose and the ground truth, $\mathscr{F}$ is a set of frames $(i, j)$, $\hat{p}$ is the estimated pose and $p$ is the ground truth pose, $\ominus$ is the inverse compositional operator~\cite{Kmmerle2009OnMT} and $\angle[\cdot]$ is the rotation angle.
+where $\mathscr{F}$ is a set of frames $(i, j)$, $\hat{p}$ is the estimated pose and $p$ is the ground truth pose, $\ominus$ is the inverse compositional operator~\cite{Kmmerle2009OnMT}.
+A pose $p$ consists of a rotation matrix $R$ and a translation vector $t$.